When Should you Go for a Balance Transfer?

 The balance transfer feature might help you prepare for a loan as well as pay your credit card dues.
 In technical terms, the process of availing a loan and bringing all your debts under one umbrella is known as debt consolidation.
 If a borrower is under a burden of multiple credit card debts and is not able to pay back due to heavy interest burden, availing a loan with a balance transfer facility with lower rate of interest might provide some relief temporarily.

 Balance transfers are easy to avail these days but are not instantaneous.
-It depends on various factors ranging from the type of issuer, credit history of the applicant and a number of other factors, depending on these your balance transfer could take as little as three days from a prompt lender or as long as six weeks to come into effect completely.
+It depends on various factors ranging from the type of issuer, credit history of the applicant and a number of other factors, depending on these balance transfer could take as little as three days from a prompt lender or as long as six weeks to come into effect completely.
 And while your credit card issuer should be able to give you a sense of how long it will take, there’s no way to know in advance exactly how long you’ll have to wait.

 In the meantime, instead of sitting with your hand-on-hand kindly be sure to pay at-least the minimum due to your existing creditors.
 Failing to do so could lead to late fees and damaged credit and could even disrupt the balance transfer in progress.

 Most of the banks also allow a top-up facility once you avail the balance transfer facility, which is particular to personal loans.
-However, the primary role of a balance transfer is to reduce the existing debt burden and avail lower rate of interest, in case of a top-up loan the applicant might end up attracting more burden.
+However, the primary role of a balance transfer is to reduce the existing debt burden and avail a lower rate of interest, in case of a top-up loan the applicant might end up attracting more burden.
 One must keep the option to withdraw funds open, if in case a sudden need arises.